Attict/feathers/README.md

 ## Why Feathers?

-The idea of feathers is to give you full control over your
+The idea of feathers is to give you full control over your app.
+By allowing you to create the components you want, for the feathers you design.
+All you need to know, is a feather!

 ## Quick Start